To put it simply, the best trees for bees are ones that are native to your area.

 Tulip trees, also called tulip poplars, offer great nectar sources for bees and other pollinators.

-They get their name for their large, showy flowers that resemble tulips.
+They get their name from their large, showy flowers that resemble tulips.
 With the exception of the flower shape, these trees have no relation to tulips.
 They’re more closely related to magnolia trees.

-Tulip trees bloom reliably in May and June.
-The blooms can last for a month or longer, making them a valuable food source for bees.
+Tulip trees reliably bloom in May and June.
+Their blooms can last for a month or longer, making them a valuable food source for bees.

 Tulip trees are large trees that can reach 60 to 90 feet with a spread of 50 feet.